Pointed Hopf Algebras with classical Weyl Groups

 This paper is organized as follows.
-In section 1 we give the relation between Nichols algebras over group $A \rtimes D$ and group $D$.
-In section 2 we prove that except in three cases Nichols algebras of irreducible {\rm YD} modules supported by $\mathbb S_n $ are infinite dimensional.
-In section 3 we give the relationship between Nichols algebras over a group $G$ and a subgroup $D$ of $G$.
-In section 4, we give a necessary and sufficient condition for a Nichols algebra of a {\rm YD} module supported by $A$ to be finite dimensional.
-It is proved that if $M$ is a reducible {\rm YD} module over $kG$ supported by $\mathbb S_n$ with $n \ge 3,$ then ${\rm dim } {\mathfrak B } (M) = \infty$ and if $M$ is a {\rm YD} module over $kG$ supported by $\mathbb A_n$ with $n \ge 5$ and $n \not= 6, $ then ${\rm dim } {\mathfrak B } (M) = \infty$.
-In section 5 we establish the relationship between Nichols algebras over the Weyl groups of $B_n$ and $D_n$.
+In section \ref{s2} we prove that except in three cases Nichols algebras of irreducible {\rm YD} modules supported by $\mathbb S_n $ are infinite dimensional.
+In section \ref{s3}, we give a necessary and sufficient condition for a Nichols algebra of a {\rm YD} module supported by $A$ to be finite dimensional.
+It is proved that if $M$ is a reducible {\rm YD} module over $ {\mathbb C } G$ supported by $\mathbb S_n$ with $n \ge 3,$ then ${\rm dim } {\mathfrak B } (M) = \infty$ and if $M$ is a {\rm YD} module over $ {\mathbb C } G$ supported by $\mathbb A_n$ with $n \ge 5$ , then ${\rm dim } {\mathfrak B } (M) = \infty$.
+In section \ref{s4} we establish the relationship between Nichols algebras over the Weyl groups of $B_n$ and $D_n$.
 In the Appendix, the conjugacy classes of the Weyl groups of $B_n$ and $D_n$ are presented.